rwkopcke/sp500_earn_price_pkg/README.md

 <br>

 #### To recreate/reinitialize output files from all archived history
-1. see sp_env.py
+1. see src/sp500_earn_price_pkg/config/config_paths.py
 2. debug
-    - ensure that DFII10.xlsx is in input_dir
+    - ensure that updated DFII10.xlsx is in INPUT_DIR
-    - copy last workbook of estimates, giving it a more recent date
+    - move the most recent input file from ARCHIVE_DIR to INPUT_DIR
-    - update DFII10 for this new date
+    - remove the name of the most recent input file from all keys in record_dict.json
 3. reinitialize
     - ensure that DFII10.xlsx in INPUT_DIR has data for all quarters
-    - where indicated in sp_env.py uncomment INPUT_DIR = ARCHIVE_DIR
+    - in config_paths.py set INPUT_DIR = ARCHIVE_DIR
-    - after reinitialization, recomment INPUT_DIR = ARCHIVE_DIR
+    - after reinitialization, reset INPUT_DIR

 #### Future improvements